eclipse-iceoryx/iceoryx/doc/website/getting-started/installation.md

 ### QNX

-QNX SDP 7.0 and 7.1 are supported (shipping with gcc 5.4 and gcc 8.3 respectively).
+QNX SDP 7.1 is supported (shipping with gcc 8.3 respectively).

 The easiest way to build iceoryx on QNX is by using the build script and providing a toolchain file.
 We provide generic QNX SDP 7.0 toolchain files for ARM_64 and X86_64 in `./tools/toolchains/qnx` ([Direct Link](../../../tools/toolchains/qnx)).